hanwenzhang123/hanwenzhang123/README.md

 <!--
 **hanwenzhang123/hanwenzhang123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 - 🔭 I’m currently working on ...
-Software Development
+React JS Software Development
 - 🌱 I’m currently learning ...
-JavaScript, React.js, Redux.js, Java, Python
+JavaScript, React.js, Redux.js, Node.js, Express.js, Java, Python
 - 👯 I’m looking to collaborate on ...
-Programming
+Projects
 - 🤔 I’m looking for help with ...
 Opportunities
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... hz2070@nyu.edu
 - 😄 Pronouns: ...
 She/Her/Hers
 - ⚡ Fun fact: ...
-I am changing my career from social work to software development.
+I was a Licensed Master Social Worker, then changed career becoming a Software Engineer.

 👩🏻‍WHO AM I?